-Generating valuable business insights requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.
+Generating valuable business insights from big data applications in organizations requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.

-These efforts will require input from a mix of business analytics professionals, statisticians and machine learning experts.
-She has found that pairing this team with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.
+These efforts will require input from a mix of business analytics professionals, statisticians and data scientists with machine learning expertise.
+She said pairing that group with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.